ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

     - Unsuspecting: The Victim has no particular reason to be concerned about Unwanted Tracking.
   - Access to resources
     - High: The Victim is generally able to safely access practical and relevant resources.
 These might include funds to pay a car mechanic or private investigator, law enforcement or legal assistance, or other resources.
     - Low: The Victim is generally unable to safely access practical and relevant resources.
-These might include money to pay a car mechanic or private investigator, law enforcement or legal assistance, or other resources.
   - Access to technological safeguards
     - High: The Victim is able to safely use, and has access to, technological safeguards such as active scanning apps.
     - Limited: The Victim is able to safely use, and has access to, technological safeguards such as active scanning apps, but is unable to use their full capacity.
     - Low: The Victim is not able to use technological safeguards such as active scanning apps, due to reasons of safety or access.

-It is also appropriate to define who is using the tracking Tags and incorporate this into a model.
-This is because if protocols overly deprioritize the privacy of tracking Tags’ users, an Attacker could use a Victim’s own Tag to track them.
-Beck et al. describe a [possible technological solution](https://eprint.iacr.org/2023/1332.pdf) to the problem of user privacy vs privacy of other potential Victims.
-In designing the protocol, these concerns should be weighed equally.
+It is also appropriate to define who is using the Location-tracking Tags and incorporate this into a model.
+This is because if protocols overly deprioritize the privacy of tracking Tags’ users, an Attacker could use a Victim’s own Tag to track them (see {{balancing-privacy-and-security}}).

   - Tracking Tag usage
-    - Attacker only: The Attacker controls one or more tracking Tags, but the Victim does not.
+    - Attacker only: The Attacker controls one or more Location-tracking Tags, but the Victim does not.
-    - Victim only: The Victim controls one or more tracking Tags, but the Attacker does not.
+    - Victim only: The Victim controls one or more Location-tracking Tags, but the Attacker does not.
-    - Attacker and Victim: Both the Attacker and Victim control one or more tracking Tags.
+    - Attacker and Victim: Both the Attacker and Victim control one or more Location-tracking Tags.

 Any of the threat analyses above could be affected by placement of the Tag(s).
 For instance, a Tag could be placed on a Victim's person, or in proximity to a Victim but not on their person (e.g. a child's backpack).
 Examples include: